uncms-dev/uncms/README.md

 **Warning: UnCMS is in alpha.
 It is recommended only for the curious and fearless.
 Do not use it in production.**

-UnCMS is a developer's CMS toolkit for Django, emphasising simplicity, speed, and familiarity.
+UnCMS is a developer's CMS toolkit for Django emphasising simplicity, speed, and familiarity.

 ## Resources